-This is a two day Beginners Course learning and exploring traditional stained glass techniques such as the making of glass paint paste, painting on glass, kiln-firing.
+This is a two-day Beginners Course learning and exploring traditional stained glass techniques such as the making of glass paint paste, painting on glass, and kiln-firing.

 Students will learn a range of traditional painting techniques that were practised by the craftsmen back in the earliest years of creating stained glass windows in Europe and beyond.

-Enjoy yourself in our friendly and relaxed atmosphere where coffee, tea and buiscuts will be provided at intervals but unfortunately not lunch.
-As we are based in Shrewsbury centre you will find a range of eateries and accommodation within walking distance.
+Enjoy yourself in our friendly and relaxed atmosphere where coffee, tea, and biscuits will be provided at intervals.
+We do not provide lunch but as we are based in Shrewsbury centre, you will find a range of eateries and accommodation within walking distance.